inlavigo/gg_value/README.md

   // Transformed: 4
   // Transformed: 5

   // ...............................................
-  // Deliver only updates when values have changed.
+  // Deliver only updates, when values have changed.
-  // The param 'isEqual' allows specifying an own comparison function. final haveSameFirstLetters =
+  // The param 'isEqual' allows to specify an own comparison function. final haveSameFirstLetters =
       (String a, String b) => a.substring(0, 1) == b.substring(0, 1);

   var v3 = GgValue<String>(
     seed: 'Karl',
-    isEqual: haveSameFirstLetters,
+    compare: haveSameFirstLetters,
     spam: true,
   );